convissor/login-security-solution/readme.txt

 strong passwords this plugin requires from your users lowers the chances of someone breaking in to just about zero.

-And even if they _do_ get in, Login Security Solution realizes they're miscreants and kicks them right out.
+And even if they _do_ get lucky and figure out a password, Login Security Solution realizes they're miscreants and kicks them out.

 = Why use slowdowns instead of lockouts? =